the first Virginian, when entering the state about 15,000-20,000 years ago, may have followed a river upstream before crossing the future border

 Source: US Geological Survey (USGS), National Atlas Streamer

 One possibility: the first Virginians arrived as a family unit, traveling south along the Atlantic Ocean shoreline rather than following any river channel.
-A hunting band may have tired of trying to spear large mammals on the tundra near the edge of the ice sheet, and ventured east all the way to the Atlantic Ocean.
+A hunting band may have tired of trying to spear caribou or musk ox near the edge of the ice sheet, and ventured south along the Susquehanna River.

-The immigrants reached Monte Verde at the southern tip of Chile by 12,500 BC.
-Maybe the migrants raced south and east, after crossing the land bridge 15,000 years ago, and got to the tip of South America in just 2,000 years.
+The new immigrants into North American reached Monte Verde at the southern tip of Chile by 12,500 BCE (Before Common Era).
+It is possible that the migrating hunters and gatherers raced south, after emerging from thousands of years of isolation in Beringea 15,000 years ago, and got to the tip of South America in just 2,000 years.

-Maybe the first Virginian arrived by walking here from Alaska - but there is an alternative point of view.
-According to the Solutrean hypothesis, the first Virginian could have arrived paddling a boat that crossed the Atlantic Ocean, hunting seals on the ice floes fringing the edge of the ice sheet covering the North Atlantic:5
+The first Virginian may have come through Beringia and via the West Coast, but there is an alternative point of view.
+According to the Solutrean hypothesis, the first Virginian could have arrived from what is now France.
+They would have paddled a boat that crossed the northern rim of the Atlantic Ocean during the last ice age, hunting seals on the ice floes fringing the edge of the ice sheet that once covered the North Atlantic.

 Alaska Bidarki or Skin Boat, ca. 1912